1D GRPIC Simulations of Stellar-Mass Black Hole Magnetospheres: Semi-Analytic Model of Gamma-Rays from Gaps: Summary and Discussion

+Our 1D calculations do not take account of a general relativistic lensing effect on the photon transfer.
+This affects the light curve, which will be considered in future work.
+Differences between 1D and 2D GRPIC simulation results on the gap dynamics should also be further investigated.
+We have shown that $J_0$ (or the toroidal magnetic field) substantially affects the gap dynamics.
+The toroidal field is determined by external pressure on the magnetosphere.
+Including effects of variable external pressure in 2D simulations would be interesting. \\ \\ We thank the anonymous referee for useful comments.
 Numerical computations in this research are performed on Cray XC50 at Center for Computational Astrophysics of National Astronomical Observatory of Japan, and Yukawa-21 at Yukawa Institute for Theoretical Physics in Kyoto University.
+We utilized Science Lounge of FRIS CoRE for discussions many times.
 This work was supported by Graduate Program on Physics for the Universe (GP-PU), Tohoku University (KK), JST SPRING, Grant Number JPMJSP2114 (KK), a grant from the Simons Foundation (00001470, AL), and Japan Society for the Promotion of Science Grants-in-Aid for Scientific Research (KAKENHI) Grant Numbers JP21H01078 (SK), JP22H01267 (SK), JP22K03681 (SK), 22K14028 (SSK), 21H04487 (SSK), 23H04899 (SSK).
 SSK acknowledge the support by Tohoku Initiative for Fostering Global Researchers for Interdisciplinary Sciences (TI-FRIS) of MEXT’s Strategic Professional Development Program for Young Researchers.